-ACTION 8.08

 The health service organisation provides the workforce with mechanisms to escalate care and call for emergency assistance

-Comments

 The policy for escalation of care is clear and provides direction for staff to escalate care and respond to a clinical emergency.
-Staff were able to describe this process and assessors were provided with documentation to support the evaluation of these processes, which are reported through the Clinical Deterioration Committee.
-The Medical Advisory Committee and Executive Committees receive feedback on the effectiveness and outcomes of the rapid response system.
+Staff were able to describe this process and the assessors were provided with documentation to support the evaluation of these processes.

-Rating Applicable HSF IDs

-Met All

-ACTION 8.09

 The workforce uses the recognition and response systems to escalate care

-Comments

 Staff were able to describe the systems in place to escalate care consistent with the organisations policy.
-Reports provided to assessors and reported through the Clinical

-Deterioration Committee Deterioration Committee confirmed the effectiveness of these processes.

-Rating Applicable HSF IDs

-Met All
+Code Blue mock training is done in the Gyms as well as in the wards.

-ACTION 8.10 The health service organisation has processes that support timely response by clinicians with the skills required to manage episodes of acute deterioration Comments Basic and Advanced Life Support education is provided to clinicians to support the timely and effective management of patients who acutely deteriorate.
-Compliance with training is reported and monitored.
-Rating Applicable HSF IDs Met All
+The health service organisation has processes that support timely response by clinicians with the skills required to manage episodes of acute deterioration

-ACTION 8.11
+Education is provided to clinicians to support the timely and effective management of patients who acutely deteriorate.
+Compliance with training is high, with 96% compliance of BLS education reported.

-The health service organisation has processes to ensure rapid access at all times to at least one clinician, either on site or in close proximity, who can deliver advanced
+The health service organisation has processes to ensure rapid access at all times to at least one clinician, either on site or in close proximity, who can deliver advanced life support

-life support

-Comments

-PPH provides access to clinicians with advanced life support skills and competency.
-Training records were made available to assessors.

-Applicable HSF IDs

-All